 Welcome to our IDEA Glossary series, where we discuss important terminology in the inclusion, diversity, equity and access space, we’re onto B, and B is for Black (with a capital ‘B’).

-Here’s the official definition.
+Here’s our official definition:

 Black is a racialized classification of people, usually with African ancestry, who have a wide range of skin colours and complexions.